 - How to Generate Sitemap for a WordPress Blog

-You can easily follow our DIY guides above to get things done.
+You can easily follow our DIY guides above to get everything done.

-However, if you find that this requires too much technical knowledge for you at this point, you can take advantage of ShoutMeLoud’s WordPress services.
+However, if you find that this requires too much technical knowledge for you at this point, or you don’t have the time, you can take advantage of ShoutMeLoud’s WordPress services.

-You can also refer to our WordPress guide page for more WordPress resources for newbies.
+You can also refer to our WordPress guide page for more WordPress resources.

 From my experience, the toughest task is to choose the right theme for your site in terms of speed, price, and functionalities.
 There are many free WordPress themes, but they are missing some of the important aspects of premium WordPress themes.

 Technically, as a new blogger wanting to start your blog with minimal investment, you may not need any premium services or plugins.
-But if you don’t have an investment issue, you can grab some of the premium plugins to help you to boost your on-page SEO optimization.
+But if you don’t have an investment issue, you can grab some of the premium plugins to help you increase your site’s functionality (like boosting your on-page SEO optimization).

-You can find a list of other plugins I use at ShoutMeLoud here.
+- Here’s a list of plugins I use at ShoutMeLoud

 - Basic setup with free theme: $70